awsdocs/amazon-s3-developer-guide/doc_source/transfer-acceleration.md

 You might want to use Transfer Acceleration on a bucket for various reasons, including the following:
 + You have customers that upload to a centralized bucket from all over the world\.
 + You transfer gigabytes to terabytes of data on a regular basis across continents\.
-+ You underutilize the available bandwidth over the Internet when uploading to Amazon S3\.
++ You are unable to utilize all of your available bandwidth over the Internet when uploading to Amazon S3\.

 For more information about when to use Transfer Acceleration, see [Amazon S3 FAQs](https://aws.amazon.com/s3/faqs/#s3ta)\.